Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ## day 20
 Implement the binary search algorithm given a sorted array, its size and the search item as input.

+## day 21
+Write a function int max_of_four(int a, int b, int c, int d) which reads four arguments and returns the greatest of them.